seekerpig/sc2006app_auth/README.md

 ## App Skeleton can be Found in AppSkeleton_TYPEDOC folder
 Just open up the index.html in that folder if you want to see the design doc of classes.
 Typedoc is used instead of jsdoc.

-## If you do not wish to run it on your localhost, you can test the live demo version at: https://sc2006app.web.app/ (working as of 31st October 2022)

 ## Available Scripts